alttester/AltTester-Unity-SDK/docs/pages/altunity-tester-editor.md

                 .. image:: ../_static/images/platformSettings/AltUnityWindowStandalone.png

-                The **Build Target** filed: choose build mode according to platform.
+                The **Build Target** field: choose build mode according to platform.

                 The **Build Location** field: The build path for the instrumented Unity application.